 The purpose of cupping is to increase blood circulation to an area.
 The direct benefit of this can be an improvement in overall circulation, a release of muscle tension, and increased cell repair.
 But the benefits don’t stop there.

-Patients who suffer from arthritis and the resultant joint pain, stiffness, and loss of mobility can benefit from cupping.
-Since these conditions arise due to inflammation, treating the affected areas can help reduce the swelling and ease symptoms.
+Patients in Edmonton who suffer from arthritis and the resultant joint pain, stiffness, and loss of mobility can benefit from cupping.
+Since these conditions arise due to inflammation, having our therapists treat the affected areas can help reduce the swelling and ease symptoms.

 Depending on the type of headache, various cupping techniques may help.
-Those who suffer from sinus, cluster, tension, stress, or migraines can seek treatment that targets different areas of the head, face, and neck.
+Anyone in the Edmonton area who suffers from sinus, cluster, tension, stress, or migraines can seek treatment that targets different areas of the head, face, and neck.